mitchhs12/subgraph-account-analysis/README.md

 - **Subgraph Discovery**: Fetches all subgraphs and versions for a given wallet address
 - **Indexer Status Checking**: Monitors active indexers and their sync status
+- **Efficient Data Fetching**: Uses The Graph Explorer progress API for fast, single-call indexer status retrieval
-- **Parallel Processing**: Efficiently checks multiple indexers simultaneously
+- **Full Concurrent Processing**: Processes multiple subgraphs and their versions simultaneously for maximum speed
 - **Sync Percentage Calculation**: Calculates how far behind indexers are from chain head
 - **Health Monitoring**: Tracks indexer health status and error conditions
 - **Query Volume Analysis**: Fetches 30-day query volume data for each subgraph
-- **Data Export**: Exports results to CSV and JSON formats
+- **Data Export**: Exports results to CSV format
 - **Issue Detection**: Identifies subgraphs with sync issues or problems

 ## Prerequisites